|This is an unofficial version.

 "severance" means an amount paid as a retiring allowance within the meaning of The Income Tax Act (Canada). (« indemnité de départ »)

-Within six months after the end of each fiscal year or calendar year ending on or after March 31, 1996, a public sector body shall disclose to the public in accordance with this Act the amount of compensation it pays or provides in the fiscal year or in the calendar year, directly or indirectly,
+Within six months after the end of each fiscal year or calendar year, a public sector body shall disclose to the public in accordance with this Act the amount of compensation it pays or provides in the fiscal year or in the calendar year, directly or indirectly,

 (a) to, or for the benefit of, the chairperson of its board of directors or equivalent governing body, if any, if the chairperson's compensation is $75,000 (indexed) or more;